 This Pumpkin Curry recipe is packed with protein and veggies mixed in a creamy flavorful Thai coconut curry sauce.
 Perfect for chilly fall weather.
 A healthy, easy, one-pot meal that is gluten-free, dairy-free, whole30 friendly and can be made vegan as well!

-You see, since I got pregnant, Thai coconut curry has become a staple in our house.
+You see, since I got pregnant, coconut curry has become a staple in our house.
 Additionally, put my obsession with pumpkin into the equation.

-The best savory pumpkin recipe!
+And there you go – The best savory pumpkin recipe!

 The pumpkin puree addition makes this one-pot meal thick, creamy, and rich, stirred with warm curry spices that satisfy all of your tastebuds.